08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Be sure to carefully watch your loved one, as there are other health problems that can increase the symptoms of Alzheimer’s.
-So it is important to consult a physician, and always remember that the Alzheimer’s patient may not be able to effectively communicate their health problems.
+It is important to consult a physician and always remember that the Alzheimer’s patient may not be able to effectively communicate their health problems.
 This makes regular visits to a physician an important part of the Alzheimer’s treatment process.
 The last thing anyone wants is for their loved one to suffer more than they have to.

 The Goals Of Treatment